jonnlai/language-game/README.md

 ![Check the answer](readme-files/features/check-answer.png)

-The correct and incorrect answers are counted, and the player shown a message to either congratulate them for getting all the answers correct or to encourage them to continue practising.
+The correct and incorrect answers are counted, and the player is shown a message to either congratulate them for getting all the answers correct or to encourage them to continue practising.
 Clicking "Play Again" reloads the page taking the player back to the initial screen.

 ![Answer Count](readme-files/features/answer-count.png) ![All correct](readme-files/features/all-correct.png)